 Brushing and Flossing with Braces

-And as annoying as it may seem, brush and floss after every meal.
-That’s snacks, meals, anything.
-It may seem like overkill, but it’s so important in caring for braces.
+As frustrating as it may seem, you need to make sure to floss your teeth and brush after every meal.
+This includes snacks, small meals, dinners out, anything.
+It might seem like a little much but it’s important for taking care of your braces.

 Eating with Braces